27 jan REPAIR is THE FUTURE conference 27th March 2020 (English)

 The conference is free.
 However, if you register but don’t show up (without letting us know beforehand that you can’t make it) we will charge a no show fee of € 35

-Netwerk Bewust Verbruiken and Repair&Share / Together with Cera, Vlaanderen Circulair, KU Leuven, Vito and Test-Aankoop/Test-Achats / With support from the City of Leuven, the Flemish Government and the European Union as part of the Interreg North-West Europe project SHAREPEAR / Thanks to Maakbaar Leuven, Repair Together, The Restart Project, iFixit, HOP, ECOS
+Netwerk Bewust Verbruiken and Repair&Share / Together with Cera, Vlaanderen Circulair, KU Leuven, Vito and Test-Aankoop/Test-Achats / With support from the City of Leuven, the Flemish Government and the European Union as part of the Interreg North-West Europe project SHAREPAIR / Thanks to Maakbaar Leuven, Repair Together, The Restart Project, iFixit, HOP, ECOS

 10:00 Plenary session: keynote